fabien-marty/stlog/docs/tuning.md

 )
 ```

+!!! note "Formatters?"

+    You have a dedicated section about `Formatters` and `stlog` custom `Formatters` bellow.

 Default output is and "automatic rich or not rich" stream on `stderr` with a `HumanFormatter` as formatter.

 ### Warnings and "not catched" exceptions